 Ovarian cancer is a type of cancer that begins in the ovaries.
 Women have two ovaries, one on each side of the uterus.
 The ovaries — each about the size of an almond — produce eggs (ova) ...

-Symptoms of ovarian cancer are not specific to the disease, and they often mimic those of many other more-common conditions, including digestive and bladder problems.
+Symptoms of ovarian cancer are not specific to the disease, and they often mimic those of many other more-common conditions, including digestive problems.

 When to see a doctor